RWensveen/com.broadlink/APPSTORE.md

 * SP2  - power socket switch with nightlight and meter
 * SP3S - power socket switch with meter
 * MP1 - 4 way power socket switch
+* HYSEN - Thermostats by Hysen, also works with other brands, such as [Beok](http://www.beok-controls.com/product.asp)

 See compatibility list further on.

 # Soon to be supported devices

-* HYSEN - Thermostats by Hysen

 # Device configuration